sergiooncode/exercise-test/README.md

 curl -H "Authorization: Bearer <jwt_token>"  http://localhost:3000/exercises
 ```

-## Considerations

-- I decided to use PostgreSQL instead of something simpler like SQLite because of the requirement of using UUID as PK/FK id in the data model
--

 ## To Do

-- Increase test coverage generally (and specifically forauth domain)
+- Increase test coverage generally (and specifically for users and auth domains)
-- Try to move migration folder to each of the apps (exercises and users)
+- Try to move migration folder to each of the apps (exercises and users) so migrations of each domain can evolve independently
 - Finish up dockerizing the application (both database and api)